-The SCF-requested QoS resource reservation procedure illustrated in Figure 6 is initiated by a resource initiation request from the SCF.
+The SCF-requested QoS resource reservation procedure is illustrated in Figure 6.
+It is initiated by a resource initiation request from the SCF.

-Figure 6/Y.2111 - SCF-requested QoS resource reservation procedure
+Figure 6 - SCF-requested QoS resource reservation procedure

-- 1) A resource initiation request (i.e., RIR (reservation)) is usually triggered by a service establishment event or an internal action in the SCF.
+- 1) A resource initiation request (reservation) (i.e., RIR (reservation)) is usually triggered by a service establishment event or an internal action in the SCF.
 An example event is that a service signalling message is received at or generated by the SCF. - 2) The SCF determines or derives the QoS requirement parameters (such as bandwidth, class of service) for the media flows of a given service.
-It then sends a RIR (reservation) with the media flow description and its QoS parameters to the PD-FE across the Rs reference point for QoS resource authorization and reservation. - 3) On receipt of the RIR (reservation), the PD-FE shall authorize the required QoS resources for the media flow.
+It then sends a RIR (reservation) with the media flow description and its QoS parameters to the PD-FE across the Rs reference point for QoS resource authorization and reservation. - 3) On receipt of the RIR (reservation), the PD-FE is required to authorize the required QoS resources for the media flow.
 The PD-FE checks if the media flow description and the required QoS resources are consistent with network policy rules held in the PD-FE and the transport subscription information held in the NACF. - 4) The PD-FE positions and determines which access networks and core networks are involved for the media flow.
 If there are TRC-FE instances in an involved network, the PD-FE sends a RIR (availability check) to one of the TRC-FE instances registered in the PD-FE to check resource availability in the involved network.
 If there are multiple TRC-FE instances in the involved network, they communicate with each other to determine if the required QoS resource is available from edge to edge in the involved network.
-The TRC-FE instance which received the RIR (availability check) shall send a resource initiation response (i.e., RIP) back to the PD-FE. - 5) The PD-FE makes the final admission decisions based on the results of Steps 3 and 4.
+The TRC-FE instance which received the RIR (availability check) is required to send a resource initiation response (i.e., RIP) back to the PD-FE.
+When multiple TRC-FE instances are present in the form of distributed hierarchical structure, the top tier TRC-FE instance forwards the request to other TRC-FE instances in case those instances are in control of resources referenced in the request (i.e., the top tier TRC-FE has delegated resources to other TRC-FE instances).
+In this case the top tier TRC-FE makes the final resource admission decision based on the results of resource admission from all other instances. - 5) The PD-FE makes the final admission decisions based on the results of steps 3 and 4.
 If the media flow is not admitted, the PD-FE sends a RIP with the rejection reason back to the SCF. - 6) The PD-FE may send a RIR to install the final admission decisions in the PE-FE.

-The RIR from PD-FE may request the admission decisions to be enforced immediately (i.e., RIR (reservation + commitment)), or may request the installation of admission decisions only (i.e., Resource Initiation Request (reservation only)) and await a separate RIR (commitment) later for gate opening and resource allocation.
-The detailed procedure for the separate RIR (commitment) is described in 9.1.1.1.2.

-- 7) The PE-FE installs (and enforces) the final admission decisions sent from the PD-FE and sends a RIP back to the PD-FE. - 8) The PD-FE sends a RIP back to the SCF.
+The RIR from PD-FE may request the admission decisions to be enforced immediately (i.e., RIR (reservation + commitment)), or may request the installation of admission decisions only (i.e., resource initiation request (reservation only)) and await a separate RIR (commitment) later for gate opening and resource allocation.
+The detailed procedure for the separate RIR (commitment) is described in clause 9.1.1.1.3. - 7) The PE-FE installs (and enforces) the final admission decisions sent from the PD-FE and sends a RIP back to the PD-FE. - 8) The PD-FE sends a RIP back to the SCF.